p4 client

 Processing line endings

-The LineEnd: field controls the line-ending character(s) used for text files in the client workspace.
-Changing the line end option does not actually update the client files; you can refresh them with p4 sync -f.
+The LineEnd field controls the line-ending character(s) used for text files in the client workspace.
+Changing the line end option does not update the client files until you refresh the client files with p4 sync -f.

 Option Meaning